Tina Rivers Ryan

-Tina Rivers Ryan is an American curator, researcher, author, and art historian.
+Tina Rivers Ryan is an American curator, researcher, author, editor, and art historian.
 Her expertise is in new media art, which includes digital art, and internet art.
-She has been an assistant curator at the Albright–Knox Art Gallery in Buffalo, New York since 2017.
+She was a curator at the Albright–Knox Art Gallery, now Buffalo AKG Art Museum, in Buffalo, New York, from 2017 to 2024.
+In 2024, Ryan was named the editor-in-chief of Artforum magazine.

 Early life and education

 Tina Rivers Ryan attended Gulliver Preparatory School in Miami for high school.
 She has a BA degree from Harvard University, and a PhD from Columbia University.
 Her dissertation was, 'Lights in Orbit': The Howard Wise Gallery and the Rise of Media in the 1960s (2014), her doctoral advisor was Branden W. Joseph.
 She worked as a fellow at the Metropolitan Museum of Art.

 Career

-In 2017, Ryan was hired at Albright-Knox Art Gallery in Buffalo, New York.
+In 2017, Ryan was hired as an assistant curator at Albright-Knox Art Gallery in Buffalo, New York; and by 2022, she was promoted to curator.
 Prior to her appointment she previously worked at the New Museum, MoMA PS1, and the Institute of Contemporary Art, Boston.
 Ryan has researched "time-based media" of the 1960s and 1970s.
 She has also been involved in the study and research of digital art preservation, including NFTs.